deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

 #### `root_domain`

-The optionnal suffix to access bucket using vhost-style instead of path-style API calls.
+The optionnal suffix to access bucket using vhost-style in addition to path-style request.
+Note path-style requests are always enabled, whether or not vhost-style is configured.
+Configuring vhost-style S3 required a wildcard DNS entry, and possibly a wildcard TLS certificate, but might be required by softwares not supporting path-style requests.

-For instance, if `root_domain` is `s3.garage.eu`, a bucket called `deuxfleurs.fr` can be interacted with with hostname `deuxfleurs.fr.s3.garage.eu`.
-Note however you can't interact with it using hostname `deuxfleurs.fr` directly.
+If `root_domain` is `s3.garage.eu`, a bucket called `my-bucket` can be interacted with using the hostname `my-bucket.s3.garage.eu`.

 ## The `[s3_web]` section